lloydkevin/hugo-wd/content/post/2007-05-17-google-analytics-upgrade-theyve-done-it-again.md

   - General

 ---
 Google has upgraded their beautiful and free Google Analytics for tracking traffic on your website.
-It&#8217;s all flash and beautiful.
+It's all flash and beautiful.

-There are a lot of new features that I haven&#8217;t yet investigated, but what I do know, is that it&#8217;s pretty, lol.
+There are a lot of new features that I haven't yet investigated, but what I do know, is that it's pretty, lol.

 <a href="/wp-content/uploads/google_analytic.jpg" rel="lightbox"><img src="/wp-content/uploads/.thumbs/.google_analytic.jpg" alt="google_analytic.jpg" title="google_analytic.jpg" border="0" height="360" width="400" /></a>

-Just one thing to note however, I can&#8217;t seem to find the place where they have _average_ visits.
+Just one thing to note however, I can't seem to find the place where they have _average_ visits.
 You know, the average number of visits per day?
 In all the adding of new stuff tehy must have overlooked it guess.

 Read More: